Cloud-CV/Origami/README.md

 ##### Disable Hyper-V

 Hyper-V is a tool that provides hardware virtualization, or allows virtual machines to run on virtual hardware.
 While this sounds useful, it can hamper your ability to use a 64-bit version of Ubuntu for your virtual machine.
-To avoid issues further along the line, you can disable this feature.
+To avoid issues further along the line, we will disable this feature.
+We **need** to use a 64-bit virtual machine, as this is required for Docker, which will be used to install Origami.

 **Note: This will disable other applications that may require Hyper-V, such as Docker for Windows.
 You can always switch Hyper-V back on, but you will only be able to use VirtualBox or the other application(s) at a time.**